lino-framework/cg/docs/development.rst

     Developer

-        Writes, publishes, maintains and optimizes the *source files* that make up a :term:`Lino application` or the :term:`Lino framework`.
+        Writes, publishes, maintains and optimizes *source files*.

+        A *Lino developer* does this for the source files that make up a :term:`Lino application` or the :term:`Lino framework`.

     Source file